Mike Gottsch

-Mike Gottsch is a former American football coach.
+Mike Gottsch is an American former football coach.
 He served as the head football coach at Tabor College in Hillsboro, Kansas from 2007 to 2009, conpluing a record of 3–27.
 The only win in his first season as head coach was a victory over Panhandle State University.

 After the conclusion of the 2009 season at Tabor, Gottsch took a head coaching position at Sapulpa High School in Sapulpa, Oklahoma.
 He compiled a record of 22–28 at Sapulpa before he was fired midseason in October 2014.
 Gottsch is a native of Elkhorn, Nebraska.

 Personal life

 Gottsch earned a bachelor's degree in physical education from Tabor and a master's degree in secondary education from Chadron State College, where he was an assistant coach.